|site search by freefind|

 The second ministry is called the “In” relationship.
 This is His indwelling relationship with believers which they experience initially at salvation.
 The Holy Spirit comes to live within.
 He will never leave us.
 He has come to live within our hearts.
 In this relationship He directs us, opens the Scriptures to us, reveals Jesus to us, and witnesses to us that we belong to God.
 Every believer has the Holy Ghost “in” them.
 This can also be referred to as the baptism into the Body of Christ.
 It is; however, different from the third ministry.

 The third ministry is called the “Upon” relationship.
-This is an experience which happens after - not at - salvation.
+This is an experience which may happen at the same time as salvation, but often happens after the conversion experience.
 It is an additional, and important, ministry of the Holy Spirit to those who believe.
 One of the major reasons for the “Upon” relationship is that we would have power to serve God according to His will.
 There is no doubt that God calls each of us into a ministry which is beyond what we are capable of handling in our natural strength.
 The coming upon of the Holy Spirit enables us to perform whatever God has placed before us.

 The Biblical evidence that the Holy Spirit has come “Upon” someone is the speaking in tongues [i.e. an unknown language].
 We cannot say a person who does not speak in tongues does not have the “Upon” ministry of the Holy Ghost, but we can say they have not yet presented the evidence of it.